MarineCrou/e-shop-frontend/README.md

 Click on our link and surf away on our lovely website :
 **Discover our e-shop at : **https://gourmet-e-shop-front.netlify.app****

+To check the API (backend), follow this link : https://github.com/MarineCrou/e-shop-backend

 # Installation Instructions

 To get started with this project locally, you will need Node.js and npm installed on the Frontend.